CZ-NIC/knot/doc/reference.rst

   8 digits match the current iso-date.

 ..
 NOTE::
-   If the resulting serial for ``unixtime`` or ``dateserial`` is lower or equal than the current serial (this happens e.g. when migrating from other policy or frequent updates), the serial is incremented instead.
+   If the resulting serial for ``unixtime`` or ``dateserial`` is lower than or equal to the current serial (this happens e.g. when migrating from other policy or frequent updates), the serial is incremented instead.

    To avoid user confusion, use ``dateserial`` only if you expect at most